 40% more portraits of you two as a couple!

 With a first look, you will be able to get more bang for your buck!
 You invest a lot into wedding photography, and you should make sure that you get the most out of it.
 With a First look, you would get 40% more portraits because you aren’t rushed through the portrait time!

 Enjoying the moment freely

 You actually get as long as you want to see him!
 You guys can talk, kiss, and talk about how you are feeling.
 There is never any rush at this part.
 And most brides don’t realize this, but the grooms are typically SHOCKED by how amazing you look.
 If you didn’t have this moment to interact with him, you would have to wait 30 minutes minimum after the ceremony to ask him.
-And honestly, the description isn’t as great 30 minutes afterwards.
+And honestly, the description isn’t as great 30 minutes afterward.

 Diminish any nerves

 Like I said before, grooms are typically more nervous than you would think.
 I would say half of my grooms don’t like the idea of a first look, but since they haven’t ever had a wedding before, they just didn’t know how nerve racking it could be!
 All of them report back and say having the first look made them much more relaxed for the rest of the day!

 Heather, if I ask you to do my wedding photography, does this mean I have to do a First Look?

 HECK NO. I never make my couples do this and I would never dream of forcing them to do something that they didn’t want to!
 While I do prefer a First Look because of everything listed above, I just want to make sure that you have all of the facts about a First Look before making the decision.